All modules are subject to availability and this list may change at any time.

 This module gives you the opportunity to get to grips with hugely controversial issues which often make the headlines.
 You'll explore the ethical controversies behind the legal principles of topics such as abortion, assisted dying and the withdrawal of life-sustaining treatment.

-Develop critical understanding of the nature of European human rights law, gain the ability to identify and evaluate aspects of human rights law and learn to apply human rights law to research questions and actual cases.
+Develop your understanding of the nature of UN human rights law.
+You'll gain the ability to evaluate aspects of human rights and understand the application of human rights law to actual cases.